 - The Head Count row now shows a different total number of employees each month

-- The overall group head count in parentheses next to the group name is now showing a decimal number.
-LivePlan has calculated an average number of employees in this group over the length of the plan:
+- The overall group head count in parentheses next to the group name shows a decimal number.
+LivePlan has calculated the average number of employees in this group over the length of the plan: